benwzj/benwzj.github.io/_posts/2024-03-29-nextjs-starter.md

 ## Streaming

+### What is Streaming

 Streaming is a data transfer technique that allows you to break down a route into smaller "chunks" and progressively stream them from the server to the client as they become ready.

+There are two ways you implement streaming in Next.js:
+- At the page level, with the `loading.tsx` file.
+- For specific components, with `<Suspense>`.

+### Streaming Features

 By streaming, you can prevent slow data requests from blocking your whole page.
 This allows the user to see and interact with parts of the page without waiting for all the data to load before any UI can be shown to the user.

 Streaming works well with React's component model, as each component can be considered a chunk.

-There are two ways you implement streaming in Next.js:
-- At the page level, with the `loading.tsx` file.
-- For specific components, with `<Suspense>`.

 ### Streaming a whole page with `loading.tsx`